 His wife is the other part of his soul, and vice-versa.
 Happy marriages are built on the strong foundation of mutual respect and always putting what’s best for your spouse ahead of what’s best for your parents and other extended family members.

 In a perfect world, I wouldn’t have to make this point so strongly.
-In a perfect world, parents would be telling their married children this themselves.
+In a perfect world, parents and in-laws would be telling their married children this themselves.
 They’d say things like: ‘We’d love to have you come to us for seder this year, but only if that’s what you and your wife would really like to do, too.”